 This Vulture List has been updated to include Popstar: Never Stop Never Stopping.
-We've also added a Vulture Reader Rank at the bottom, which you can use to choose your own top-three Apatow movies.

 The Judd Apatow Cinematic Universe is more than the work of just one man.
 And yet, whether Apatow writes, produces, or directs a film, his bighearted sensibility permeates the final product: that giddy, mockingly irreverent attitude toward romance and family that, nonetheless, has a deeply sentimental core.